brndnmtthws/optimal-buy-cbpro/README.md

 You can also use the same script to schedule deposits from your bank account periodically, such as when you're paid.

+Orders, deposits, and withdrawals are tracked in a SQLite DB, and the withdrawn balances are added to the balances on GDAX to make sure the weights are maintained over time.
+The SQLite DB can be swapped out for any DB that SQLAlchemy supports.

 Ideally, this script would help to make sure that when we dip—

 ![dip](buy-the-dip.gif)